Meet Our Directors

 Want to send a message to one of our directors?
 Click here!

 As a camper, Meryl spent many summers at Camp Judaea and views her summer overnight camping experiences as the most influential in her life.
-She attended UGA and graduated with a B.S. in Business Administration.
-She worked as a corporate recruiter for four years and then worked as a real estate closing coordinator.
-Meryl began her tenure at the MJCCA in 2005 as the Camp Central Registrar and was promoted to Camp Central Director in 2007.
-In this role, she significantly enhanced the camp registration process and Camp Central structure.
-In 2010, Meryl was promoted to MJCCA Day Camps Director of Operations and she became the Director of Day Camps.
+She attended the University of Georgia and graduated with a BS in business administration.
+Meryl began her tenure at the MJCCA in 2005 as the Camp Central Registrar.
+Since then she has been an instrumental part of the MJCCA Day Camps team, serving as Director of Operations and then Director of Day Camps.
 Most recently, Meryl was promoted to Senior Program Director, overseeing MJCCA Day Camps and several other program areas.
 She and her husband, Lenny, have three wonderful children, Nathan, Zachary, and Emily, and a dog named Murphy.

-Allye is excited to be entering her sixth year of camp here at the MJCCA.
-A native of Roswell, Georgia, Allye has been coaching gymnastics for 14 years, beginning in high school.
-She has worked at gyms in Roswell, Georgia and Athens, Georgia, where she graduated from the University of Georgia with a degree in Public Health.
-She has also worked in Charleston, S.C, where she worked for the City of Charleston’s employee wellness division.
+Allye is excited to be entering her 10th year of camp here at the MJCCA.
+A native of Roswell, GA, Allye has been coaching gymnastics for 14 years, beginning in high school.
+She has worked at gyms in Roswell and Athens, where she graduated from the University of Georgia with a degree in public health.
+She has also lived in Charleston, SC, where she worked for the city of Charleston’s employee wellness division.
 Allye started coaching at the MJCCA in 2011 and became the Assistant Gymnastics Director in January 2014.